zeevgoshen/Permutations_Service/README.md

 -No UI updates on long words being permutated.<br/>
--The Test project files are included but the project was removed from the solution since it was causing build issues when downloading/cloning from Github.
+-The Test project files are included but the project was removed from the solution since it was causing build issues when downloading/cloning from Github.</br>
+-The actual urls are longer since I used the built-in description page for showing the results and this page takes parameters regarding the specific tab to open in.
 <br/>